JoinColony/colonyNetwork/docs/_Docs_Tasks.md

 ### Task structure

 This is a general description of the Task as it functions in the current Colony Network implementation, with some aspects suppressed for legibility.
-For an exact reference to the `Task` structure implementation including all variables, please see the API(link).
+For a more exact description, please refer to the [colonyJS API](../../colonyjs/api-colonyclient/) or [IColony.sol](https://github.com/JoinColony/colonyNetwork/blob/develop/contracts/IColony.sol).

 | component | description |
 |------------|---------|